How to cite this paper

 collector is unaware any native memory resources backing the Direct Memory Byte

 Buffers.
-Large JNI-based copy operations are avoided; however, system memory must be
+Large JNI-based copy operations are avoided; however, system memory must

 explicitly deallocated via a Java native method call.
 Using this approach, our